 Emily Dickinson And A Summary of Wild Nights

 Emily Dickinson's Wild Nights is a short poem that has captured people's imaginations over many decades.
 It focuses on rapture, ecstasy and loving passionate union - the main question being:

-- Is the poem about latent sexual yearnings, or about a spiritual love experienced with God?
+- Is the poem about latent sexual yearnings, or about a spiritual love experienced with God in Paradise?

 The following analysis will take an in depth look at each stanza and conclude with a number of possible interpretations.

 Perhaps, in the end, it will be up to the reader to decide which interpretation suits them best.

 Following Emily Dickinson's death in 1886, editing for publication of the hundreds of poems was undertaken by Thomas Wentworth Higginson, friend of the poet, and Mabel Loomis Todd, an acquaintance.
 Together they brought out the first books of Emily Dickinson's poems, in 1890 and 1891.

 Higginson wrote to Todd about this particular poem: